Parliamentary.ai

 The Regulatory Authorities (Level of Charges) Bill restricts the ability of regulatory authorities in England to increase fees.
 Key aspects include:

-• Fee Increases: Authorities cannot raise fees by more than the annual inflation rate (as measured by the Consumer Prices Index).
+• Fee Increases: Authorities cannot raise fees by more than the annual rate of inflation (measured by the Consumer Prices Index).

-• New Charges: Introducing charges for services currently offered for free requires a report to Parliament, followed by approval from both Houses.
+• New Charges: Introducing charges for services previously offered free requires a report to Parliament, followed by approval from both Houses.

-• Government Grants: The bill prevents the government from increasing grants to regulatory authorities to offset the impact of these restrictions.
+• Government Grants: The bill prevents the government from increasing grants to authorities to offset these restrictions.

-• Secretary of State Powers: The Secretary of State can create regulations for implementation, which are subject to parliamentary annulment.
+• Secretary of State Powers: The Secretary of State can create regulations for transitional arrangements.

 • Geographic Scope: The bill applies to England and Wales only.